timdeschryver/timdeschryver.dev/content/blog/a-practical-guide-to-angular-template-driven-forms/index.md

 </div>
 ```

-In Displaying Validation Errors (needs to be written), we'll see how we can transform this object into human-friendly messages.
+In [Displaying Validation Errors](#displaying-validation-errors), we'll see how we can transform this object into human-friendly messages.

 > You can also create a [generic validator directive](/blog/a-generic-angular-template-driven-validator) to validate most of your logic without the required setup.